 Ryzen 7 3750H vs Xeon E5-1620 v3 specs and performance

-According to the hardwareDB Benchmark tool, the Xeon E5-1620 v3 is faster than the Ryzen 7 3750H.
-Furthermore, our gaming benchmark shows that it also outperforms the Ryzen 7 3750H in all gaming tests too.
+According to the hardwareDB Benchmark tool, the Ryzen 7 3750H is faster than the Xeon E5-1620 v3.
+Furthermore, our gaming benchmark shows that it also outperforms the Xeon E5-1620 v3 in all gaming tests too.

 When comparing these CPUs we notice that they have the same number of cores and the same number of threads.
 With our hardware info, we find that the Xeon E5-1620 v3 has a significantly higher clock speed than the Ryzen 7 3750H.
+Despite this, the Ryzen 7 3750H has a slightly higher turbo speed.
 A Ryzen 7 3750H CPU outputs less heat than a Xeon E5-1620 v3 CPU because of its significantly lower TDP.
 This measures the amount of heat they output and can be used to estimate power consumption.

 Modern CPUs generally have more logical cores than physical cores, this means that each core is split into multiple virtual cores, improving efficiency for parallel workloads.
 Indeed, the Ryzen 7 3750H has more threads than cores.
 Each physical core is split into multiple threads.